 The power of superhuman eyesight

 Faster, better, and also stronger.
 Machine intelligence not only has the capability to enable pathologists to analyze samples with more speed and ease but to also find more in their samples.
 AI systems, especially deep learning-based ones, are incredibly powerful at analyzing images, far surpassing human capability.

 AI is also superhuman at detecting subtle changes and rare features.
 This is particularly useful in areas like immuno-oncology (IO) and drug development in immunotherapy; all are fields which require more complex image analysis challenges to be tackled, such as the identification and quantification of biomarkers.

 An aiForward participant using Aiforia Create to develop an AI algorithm to score the popular biomarker PD-L1 in non-small cell lung cancer described to us: “Pulmonary pathologists are finding it difficult to score PD-L1 on lung biopsies and disagree in 15—20% of all cases.”
 She also added of the results they have achieved so far: “The Aiforia AI really does something that we could not do otherwise, and the results are looking good.”

 Artificial intelligence is an efficient sidekick

-Dr Charles Friedman, Professor of Information and Public Health at the University of Michigan, recently described a fundamental theorem of biomedical informatics: “A person working in partnership with an information resource is better than that same person unassisted.”
+Charles Friedman, Professor of Information and Public Health at the University of Michigan (USA), recently described a fundamental theorem of biomedical informatics: “A person working in partnership with an information resource is better than that same person unassisted.”
 This is highly relevant to the relationship between pathologists and artificial intelligence systems.

-Artificial intelligence and machine vision systems have not been developed with the intention of replacing pathologists.
-They are here to help elevate pathologists’ to the superhero status they deserve.
+AI and machine vision systems have not been developed with the intention of replacing pathologists.
+They are here to help elevate pathologists to the superhero status they deserve.
 AI systems are assistive technologies, enabling healthcare professionals to be more efficient and confident decision makers; giving them the respite they deserve from the monotonous tasks that should actually be replaced by machines.